Jarosław Suchoples

-Jarosław Edward Suchoples is a Polish historian, serving as an ambassador to Finland (2017–2019).
+Jarosław Edward Suchoples (born 12 April 1969) is a Polish historian, translator, and diplomat, who served as Ambassador of Poland to Finland (2017–2019).

 Life

 Jarosław Suchoples holds an M.A. in history from the University of Gdańsk.
-Following doctorate studies there, in 2000, he defended his Ph.D. thesis at the Department of History, University of Helsinki.
+In 2000, he defended his Ph.D. thesis at the Department of History, University of Helsinki, with distinction.
 His doctoral advisor was Matti Klinge.
-He has been studying also at the University of California, Berkeley (2001–2002).
+He has also studied at the University of California, Berkeley (2001–2002).

-Between 2000 and 2002 he was working as an analyst at the Polish Institute of International Affairs.
-He has been lecturer at the Humboldt University of Berlin (2003–2004), Free University of Berlin (2003–2005), University of Wrocław (2003–2005), University of Warmia and Mazury in Olsztyn (2007–2008), and University of Szczecin (2008–2013).
-Between 2013 and 2015 he was associate professor of the European studies at the National University of Malaysia.
-He authored several articles on Finland, Baltic Sea region, history of World War I, and World War II.

-From 5 September 2017 to 31 March 2019, Suchoples was representing Poland as an ambassador to Finland.
+Between 2000 and 2002 he worked as an analyst at the Polish Institute of International Affairs.
+He has been a lecturer at the Humboldt University of Berlin (2003–2004), Free University of Berlin (2003–2005), University of Wrocław (2003–2005), University of Warmia and Mazury in Olsztyn (2007–2008), and University of Szczecin (2008–2013).
+Between 2013 and 2015 he was associate professor of European Studies at the National University of Malaysia.
+From 5 September 2017 to 31 March 2019, Suchoples served as Ambassador of Poland to Finland.
+Subsequently, he was a researcher at the Institute of Music, Art and Culture Studies at the University of Jyväskylä (2019–2023), and has been a researcher at the European Centre of the University of Warsaw (since 2023).

+He is the author and editor of scholarly publications on Finland, the Baltic Sea region, the history of World War I, World War II, the Cold War, and cultures of memory.
+He is also the translator of works by Finnish historian Matti Klinge into Polish.

 Beside Polish, Suchoples speaks English, German, Russian, and Finnish.
-Married to Katarzyna Stachura-Suchoples.
-They have a daughter.
+He is married to Katarzyna Stachura-Suchoples and has one daughter.

+In 2017 he was awarded the Commander with Star of the Order of the White Rose of Finland by the President of Finland.